petermarkdavid/petermarkdavid.github.io/reflections/sprint-3/my-reflections-sprint-3.md

 ### Do you have any biases for or against mindfulness?
 If so, can you describe them?

+I have a bias from work after there was a group of people that practiced mindfullness early in the workday.
+I saw this as unnessecary and self indulgent.

 ### How did you find the overall experience?

+Surprisingly I did enjoy the mindfullness exercise.
+I came closeto falling asleep but I felt quite refreshed after it.

 ### What's your daily habit commitment for mindfulness?

+I have downloaded the app and I will attempt one meditation a day, early in the day or additionally if I am struggling with focus.